 The MSc in Human Resource Management (HRM) aims to give students the knowledge, understanding and key skills that are required by today's HR professionals and to enable students to effectively contribute to dynamic organisations.

 As the portfolio of Human Resource Management responsibilities evolves, the next generation of managers will embrace broader policies connected to areas such as incentive design and work-life balance.
-Keeping pace with advances, our fully CIPD accredited MSc develops knowledge of HRM concepts and the people management skills crucial to modern business.
+Keeping pace with advances, our fully CIPD accredited MSc develops knowledge of HRM concepts and the people management skills crucial to the modern business.
 Our MSc is at the forefront of research-led, practical and theoretically informed education.

 The MSc in HRM has been designed to provide a combination of courses that will enable the professional development of future HR managers.
 In their first term (September-December) students will take induction and core course.
 During the second term (January-May) students choose optional courses.
 The final dissertation is written over the summer term (June-August).
 Learning is achieved through lectures, set readings, exercises, case studies and presentations.